product-makers-hub/open-micro-saas/README.md

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 Please follow the [contribution guidelines](https://open-micro-saas-docs.vercel.app/contribute) to contribute to the project.

-Any question or suggestion?
-Feel free to open an issue.

 ## License

-Distributed under the GPL-2.0 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 ## Contact